namangl/adversarial-attack/README.md

 We then evaluate them over pre-trained using InceptionV3, InceptionV2, ResNet V2 152 over classification task.

-We then came up with a new method Binary Iterative Method which performs well over most of others methods on 1000 images sampled from the standard ImageNet dataset.
+To this end, we contribute a new method Binary Iterative Method which performs well over most of others methods on 1000 images sampled from the standard ImageNet dataset.

-* Please refer to [Report.pdf](Report.pdf) for detailed analysis.
 * Please refer to [Project_Proposal.pdf](Project_Proposal.pdf) for about the project.

 Directory Structure